lesliemw/grimaldi-co/README.md

 //features:
 -cart
--authentication
+-✅authentication
 -local storage
 -payment options
 -database for account storage
--router
+-✅router
 -server
--context for login in info as it will be used throughout
+-✅context for login in info as it will be used throughout

 //ui
--sidebar
+-✅sidebar
--product cards
+-✅product cards
--account details page
+-✅account details page
 -checkout page
--loading ui
+-✅loading ui
--404 page
+-✅404 page
 -successful payment page
 -dropdown menu for page order
 -pagination
+-dropdown menu for account (account settings, sign in/out)

 # ecommerce